foo123/FILTER.js/api-reference.md

 * _select(x1, y1, x2, y2)_  set a rectangle as selected part of image (any filters will be applied only to that part)
 * _deselect()_  remove previous selection (selected part becomes whole image)
 * _apply(filter [, callback])_ shorthand to apply method of a FILTER.Filter instance, image will change after application
+* _apply2(filter, destImage [, callback])_ shorthand to apply2 method of a FILTER.Filter instance, to a destination image destImage will change after application
 * _clone()_ gets a clone of the image as a new FILTER.Image instance
 * _copy(image)_ fast copy of the data of another FILTER.Image instance
 * _clear()_  clear the image data